Mohammad Tawhidi: Islam

-Tawhidi believes that Islam must be reformed in order to survive.
-He deems all acts of terrorism to be condemned in the Quran, and had denounced ISIL as an extremist body that did not represent the religion; in June 2017, after the jihadi terrorist attack in London, he described the branch as a "cancer" on the religion.
-He has been also critical of the treatment of women in Islamic countries, has called for the appointment of women to the Australian National Imams Council and rejected the use of hijab in public.
-Tawhidi also oppose Muslims justifying domestic violence, polygamy and the killing of apostates.
+Tawhidi believes that Muslim societies should move away from extremist teachings and focus on reform.
+As an originalist, he advocates for restoring Islam to its core principles of worship and good deeds.
+He deems all acts of terrorism to be condemned in the Quran, and denounced extremist groups and ideologies such as the Islamic State and the Iranian regime as a political movement, not representative of the religion.

+In June 2017, after the jihadi terrorist attack in London, he described extremism as a "cancer" to the religion.
+He is critical of the treatment of women in some Muslim-majority countries, has called for the appointment of women to the Australian National Imams Council, and has rejected the compulsory wearing of the hijab in public.
+Tawhidi also opposes Muslims justifying domestic violence, polygamy and the killing of apostates on Islamic, jurisprudential, or legal grounds.

+Tawhidi supports educational systems that promote intellectual freedom, critical thinking about religious texts, and the inclusion of science and philosophy alongside religious studies.